Overview

 St. Jakob's Church visit

-Visit St. Jakobskirche, a beautifully constructed 14th-century Gothic church.
-View one of Germany’s most precious works of art, Tilman Riemenschneider’s Holy Blood Altarpiece, painted in 1504.
+Visit St. Jakobskirche, a beautifully preserved 14th-century Gothic church.
+Inside, view one of Germany’s most treasured works of art, Tilman Riemenschneider’s Holy Blood Altarpiece, completed in 1504.

 Franciscan Church visit

-Visit the Franciscan Church.
-It was built in 1285 and is Rothenburg’s oldest church.
-It features an altar carved by Tilman Riemenschneider, as well as windows made by the artist Johannes Schreiter.
+Built in 1285, this church is Rothenburg’s oldest.
+It features an altar carved by Tilman Riemenschneider as well as stained-glass windows created by Johannes Schreiter.

 Day 5